 Gungahlin Rural Block 348 – Retirement LivingConcept and Aged Care, Clare Gilligan, PBS Building

 Annual General Meeting

 All executive committee positions will be declared vacant and nominations are now open for the office-bearer positions of President, Vice-President, Secretary, Treasurer, and Public Officer and up to five other Committee Members.

 The GCC is a volunteer organisation that advocates for and on behalf of the district of Gungahlin as outlined in What We Do.
-Our recent activities has been focussed on improving the community’s engagement with the ACT government and ensuring Gungahlin is completed with all the services and facilities residents expect of a Canberra district:

 If you know someone who may be interested in the work of the Gungahlin Community Council, please pass this information on to them.